Color

 There are 2 main accessibility considerations when using color in your documents and web content:

-• Color contrast: The difference in lightness/darkness between two colors (not differences in hue).
+• Color contrast: This is the difference in lightness/darkness between two colors (not differences in hue).
+Text, icons, and important graphics must have sufficient color contrast.

-• Use of color to convey information: Examples of this are when a site uses color-coded graphics, or a red outline to highlight a wrong answer.
+• Use of color to convey information: WCAG also requires that we not use color alone (or visual characteristics) to convey information.
+Examples of this are when a chart uses color alone, or a site uses color-coded text to convey information.

 Below are examples of text with insufficient color contrast ratios, as well an example that meets the requirement: